 A further follow-up will take place in May, trying to analyze samples of people "vaccinated" and cured of Covid 19, to assess whether the vaccine has helped them in limiting the negative effects caused by Long Covid syndrome, regarding fatigue, problems cardiac, with frequent arrhythmias and extrasystoles, possible residual lung damage and especially from cognitive and memory disorders.
 The goal of future studies will be a "detailed examination" of memory damage, and the specific type of damage, whether it is related to sensory memory or short- and long-term memory.

-After the negative outcome of the molecular or antigenic swab, one must therefore expect to have to deal with insomnia, headaches, brain fog, difficulties in finding the word in a daily speech, and in regaining physical and mental form.
+After the negative outcome of the molecular or antigenic swab, one must therefore expect to have to deal with insomnia, headaches, brain fog, difficulties in finding the word in daily speech, and in regaining physical and mental form.

 In recent days, further London research by King's College London published in Lancet Infectious Disease reports that the double dose vaccination "halves" the risk of incurring long covid symptoms.
 These disorders related to the Omicron variant in vaccinated subjects, in any case, tend to disappear within 6 months.